datanav/docs/technical/wave-powerofficego.rst

 --------------------------------------
 Before any synchronization can take place, a link between a Wave Vendor and a Powerofficego Customers must be established.

-A new Powerofficego Customers will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, or Customer-person that is synchronized into Powerofficego.
+A new Powerofficego Customers will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, Customer-person, or Customer-contact that is synchronized into Powerofficego.

 Once a link between a Wave Vendor and a Powerofficego Customers is established, it will keep in sync between the two systems, regardless of where it is edited.